lilyzhng/lilyzhng.github.io/_news/announcement_1.md

 inline: true
 related_posts: false
 ---
-My first first-author paper, [HoneyComb], has been accepted at EMNLP 2024!
+My first first-author paper has been accepted at EMNLP 2024!
 Looking forward to seeing everyone in Miami!